RKO Keith's Theater (Flushing, Queens): Auditorium

 The auditorium contained 2,974 seats across an orchestra level and a balcony.
 It was designed as an atmospheric theater, a type of movie palace in which projectors, architectural elements, and ornamentation were used to evoke a sense of being outdoors.
 It was one of Lamb's only atmospheric theater designs, as well as one of seven atmospheric theaters in New York City and one of 34 nationwide.
 The RKO Keith's auditorium was designed to give the feeling that the audience was in a garden, with Baroque, Gothic, and Moorish ornament in the style of Spanish architect J. M. de Churriguera.
-The balcony level protruded very far forward, nearly reaching the proscenium opening in front of the auditorium.
+The balcony level protruded substantially, nearly reaching the proscenium opening in front of the auditorium.
 This was characteristic of vaudeville theaters, where the proximity of the audience to the stage was an important factor.
 The underside of the balcony had cut-glass chandeliers, which hung from panels shaped like eight-pointed stars.

 The rear wall had an arcade of round arches with double columns.
 Each column was designed to resemble spirals made of leather and was topped by a capital depicting an angel's or a baby's face.
 The side and front walls had wooden screens and gilded plaster walls, which wrapped around to the proscenium.
 The wooden screens were decorated with arcades and broken pediments.
 The finials atop each screen reached the ceiling; these finials were designed to resemble a "romantic outline" against a sky.
 At the center of each screen was a mural within an opening of three arches, supported by spiral columns.
 Each mural panel was intended to symbolize a Spanish facade.
 These murals were flanked by gilded plaster walls with indirect lighting.
 The side walls also had doorways to exit halls, flanked by spiral columns.

 The proscenium arch was made of wood and plaster and was supported by large piers on either side.
 At the top of each pier was a niche containing an urn.
 The top of the proscenium had a niche at its center, as well as a Baroque-style broken pediment with an urn.
 There were also organ screens next to each of the proscenium's piers.
 The screens had decorative detail such as spiral columns and niches.
 The screens surrounded a Wurlitzer organ, Opus 1975, which had 3 manuals and 15 ranks; the organ was donated to the College of the Ozarks in 1969.

 In the theater's heyday, the auditorium's plaster ceiling was painted dark blue, and light bulbs were embedded in the ceiling to evoke the appearance of stars.
 When a film was being screened, projectors displayed images of clouds and stars onto the ceiling.
 In later years, ventilation grates were placed in the ceiling.
 At the RKO Keith's opening in 1928, Kelcey Allen of Women's Wear Daily said the ceiling was "a triumph of artistic illusion and ethereal atmospheric suggestions".